-There are a lot of variables to contemplate when you invest in a new furnace:
+There are several variables to contemplate when you invest in a new replacement furnace:

 - Does anyone living in the home have respiratory ailments?